Light-induced torque in ferromagnetic metals via orbital angular momentum generated by photon-helicity

 Figure 3(a) shows $\delta m_{\rm z, sin}$ and $\delta m_{\rm z, cos}$ plotted as functions of the Pt composition ($x$).
 Both values increased with increasing $x$.
 In particular, a relatively significant increase of $\delta m_{\rm z, cos}$ was observed with an increase in $x$, compared with that of $\delta m_{\rm z, sin}$.
 The relative magnitudes of two values significantly changed, resulting in a change in the initial phase $\varphi $ (= $\tan ^{-1} (\delta m_{\rm z, cos}/\delta m_{\rm z, sin})$) [Fig. 3(b)].
 This phase change indicates that the damping-like torque enhances with increasing Pt concentration in Co$_{1-x}$Pt$_{x}$, and therefore the SOC correlates with the above-mentioned physical scenario relevant to the OAM.

-For a more quantitative discussion of both amplitudes ($\delta m _{\rm z}$) and phase change ($\varphi $), we consider the physics based on the simple dynamical model of magnetization (${\bf m}$) and the induced OAM ($\delta {\bf L}$).
-The dynamics of $\delta {\bf L}$ can be expressed as Bloch-like equation analogous to that for spin\cite{Sup}:

-where ${\bf Q}_{\rm L}$ is the generation rate of the electronic OAM and its sign depends on the photon-helicity [Eq. (\ref{eq:Mp})].
+For a more quantitative discussion of both amplitudes ($\delta m _{\rm z}$) and phase change ($\varphi $), we consider the physics based on the simple dynamical model of magnetization (${\bf m}$) and the induced OAM ($\delta {\bf L}$). \SI{Although ab-initio theory of the inverse Faraday effect has been reported\cite{Berritta2016}, the theory was calculated in a few compound and derived to calculate OAM parallel to light propagation as well as magnetization direction for ferromagnets, which is different from the current experimental configuration.
+Therefore, we develop the model which allows us to consider precession of $\delta {\bf L}$ around magnetization with considering $\delta {\bf L}$ generation owing to absorption of angular momentum where the framework of OAM generation was discussed in\cite{Scheid2023}.} \SI{The torque equation for $\delta {\bf L}$ was derived from the Heisenberg equation of motion (See Sec.
+I-A in Supplemental Material\cite{Sup}) in addition to OAM generation term and relaxation term as}: \SI{ } where ${\bf Q}_{\rm L}$ is the generation rate of the electronic OAM and its sign depends on the photon-helicity [Eq. (\ref{eq:Mp})].
 Note that the form of ${\bf Q}_{\rm L}$ in Eq. (\ref{eq:dynL}) is based on absorption effect, {\it i.e.}, if there is no relaxation term OAM is preserved even after laser pulse passes away from the matter.
-As discussed in Fig. 1, we assume the relaxation time ($\tau $) for the non-equilibrium OAM created and introduce SOC strength $\xi ^{\prime }$ as the frequency dimension for the coupling between magnetization ${\bf m}$ and $\delta {\bf L}$.
-Under the steady state condition ${\rm d}(\delta {\bf L})⁄{\rm d}t$ = 0, we obtain the following expression:
+As discussed in Fig. 1, we assume the relaxation time ($\tau $) for the non-equilibrium OAM created and introduce SOC strength $\xi ^{\prime }$ as the frequency dimension for the coupling between magnetization ${\bf m}$ and $\delta {\bf L}$. \SI{The time-scale of dynamics induced by SOC and the relaxation process are shorter than pulse duration, thus we consider quasi-stationaly state during the pulse duration.
+The steady state condition ${\rm d}(\delta {\bf L})⁄{\rm d}t$ = 0 leads to a following equation}:

-The low-frequency dynamics of magnetization in ferromagnetic metals can be expressed using the Landau-Lifshitz equation with torque ${\bf T}$ as follows:
+\SI{The first term represents the quasi-static electronic OAM whose direction is parallel to the light propagation direction and the second term arises from the rotation of OAM around ${\bf m}$ due to SOC between OAM and magnetization.} The low-frequency dynamics of magnetization in ferromagnetic metals can be expressed using the Landau-Lifshitz equation with torque ${\bf T}$ as follows: